 When the connections are all made from the electronics to the bulkheads, the electronics bay is ready to go.
 I used binding posts on each end for the recovery charges, a plywood mounting plate, and two ¼”-20 all-thread bolts to hold everything together.
 This is a Wildman EBay, so the two holes in each bulkhead for the all-thread were already drilled, and a hole was started in the center.
 I just had to drill out the center hole in one bulkhead for the coax, and two holes in each for the recovery binding posts.
 Speaker wire runs from the altimeter to the binding posts.

-This installation was tested on the ground at my house and BALLS27, with good results.
+This installation was tested on the ground at my house and in the air at BALLS-27, with good results.
 It is really nothing unique or fancy, just a straightforward way of putting a tracker in your rocket.
 The Beeline GPS is only 1.25” wide, so it should be small enough to mount in a 1.6” payload section or EBay.
-The circuit board is 3” long, plus antenna on one corner.
+The circuit board is 3” long, plus antenna connector on one corner.

 Any receiving system that decodes APRS packets can be used to receive the data from a Beeline GPS transmitter.
 I use several, including a simple interface between a FM receiver and an Android smartphone.
 I also have a Yaesu FTM-100D mobile radio and a Kenwood hand-held (shown with glare, above) available for APRS use, including rocket tracking.
 I have a write-up on this site about the Android phone interface.